1996 Major League Baseball postseason: Atlanta Braves vs. St. Louis Cardinals

 This was a rematch of the 1982 NLCS, which the Cardinals won in a sweep en route to winning the World Series.
-The Braves became the first team in NLCS history to overcome a 3-1 series deficit to win the series, and they returned to the World Series for the fourth time in six years.
+The Braves defeated the Cardinals in seven games to return to the World Series for the fourth time in six years (in the process denying a rematch of the 1964 World Series between the Yankees and Cardinals).
+The Braves became the first team to ever come back from a 3-1 series deficit in the NLCS to win the pennant.